Table of Contents

 Tretinoin Cream vs Gel

 Tretinoin has several forms, such as cream or gel.
-The most effective and proven brand of tretinoin is Retin-A and it beats acne, fine lines and wrinkles flawlessly.
-Studies showed that patient’s skin became more luminous and radiant after the Retin-A cream course.
+The most effective and proven brand of tretinoin is Retin-A and it beats acne, fine lines, and wrinkles flawlessly.
+Studies showed that the patient’s skin became more luminous and radiant after the Retin-A cream course.
 Its extremely high efficiency in fighting acne problems is also proven by 25 years of positive usage all around the world.

-A cognate of Vitamin A, Retin-A, accelerates exfoliating of top skin cells and at the same time increases manufacturing of collagen.
-At the beginning of Retin-A course, there may appear dry and cracked skin areas.
+A cognate of Vitamin A, Retin-A, accelerates exfoliating of top skin cells and at the same time increases the manufacturing of collagen.
+At the beginning of the Retin-A course, there may appear dry and cracked skin areas.
 If you treat acne problems, they also could become a little bit worse as far as Retin-A drives polluted skin cells to the top.
-Sometimes patients may feel some burning while the application, but skin adapts to it quite quickly, in first weeks.
+Sometimes patients may feel some burning while the application, but the skin adapts to it quite quickly, in the first weeks.
 Cream and gel have the same effect in acne and wrinkles treatment.

 History of Retin-A